Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 Top tip: As of October 2020, you can now use Google Podcasts Manager to see which search terms led listeners to your podcast.
 It’s free, accurate and will give you valuable insights into the keywords that convert well for your show.

-This makes for a quality listening experience, builds trust and authority and makes it easier for search engines to make sense of your content too.
+This makes for a quality listening experience, builds trust and authority and makes it easier for search engines to make sense of your content too when they analysis and transcribe your podcast.

 Top tip: Avoid ‘keyword stuffing’, e.g. listing variations of your keyword out of context or where they don’t flow naturally – Google will catch you in the act!